 Your adventure isn't over just yet.
 Across the historic Bridge of Lions from St. Augustine lie the beaches of Anastasia Island, where sabal palms and sea oats grow wild on 15-foot-high dunes.
-On the way to the surf, take a slight sidestep to the distinctive candy-striped St. Augustine Lighthouse and Museum.
-Purported to be the site of Florida’s first lighthouse, the view from the top is worth the climb.
+Instead of heading for the waves, take a slight sidestep to the distinctive candy-striped St. Augustine Lighthouse and Museum.
+It's purported to be the site of Florida’s first lighthouse, and the view from the top is worth the climb.

 East Central Florida